ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 So properties of `filter`:

-* Filter will always return the same type of collection as the input, with fewere than or equal to the number of elements in the input.
+* Filter will always return the same type of collection as the input, with fewer than or equal to the number of elements in the input.
 * Filter is used to _remove_ items from a collection that fail the testing function.
 * The results of filter is always a new collection - the input collection is _not_ modified.
 * Filter operations are also inherently chainable - you can do `data.filter(...).filter(...)` as much as you want, or, more commonly, `data.filter(...).map(...)`